How to Estimate the Net Cash Flows in QuickBooks 2014

-The process of estimating the net cash flows from the investment requires a bit more work than estimating the amount that you need to invest.
-Although you’re working with QuickBooks 2013, you’ll need the help of Excel or another financial spreadsheet.
+The process of estimating the net cash flows from the investment requires a bit more work than the previous exercise did.
+Although you’re working with QuickBooks, you’ll need the help of Excel or another financial spreadsheet.

 Sit down and think carefully about any additional revenues and any additional costs that the investment produces.
 Obviously, you hope that the net effect of the investment will save you cash.
 However, certain amounts of the investment will cost you.
 On the other hand, you also receive savings that the investment returns.

 The new mortgage requires an annual $21,000 interest payment.
-To keep things simple (don’t worry about principal amortization just yet), suppose that this is an interest-only mortgage.
+To keep things simple (don’t worry about principal amortization just yet), suppose that this mortgage is interest only.
 Further suppose that you need to pay the entire mortgage balance in 20 years as part of a balloon payment.
 In the meantime, however, you’ll pay $21,000 at the end of every year.

 Because you own your own building, you save $20,000 in rent the first year.
 This amount, however, increases every year.
 If the rent that you’ve been paying has increased every year by 3 percent because of inflation, you may want to assume that your rent savings, in order to be accurately forecasted, should be inflated by 3 percent every year as well.